joneser005/ScoutSite/README.md

 # ScoutSite
 A vehicle project for learning how to create a modern, responsive web application.
+The goal, should the planets align, is to use this site to teach a few interested scouts and maybe some of their friends how to build some subset of the features listed below (or entirely different ones) using languages, libraries, and technologies I find relevant and interesting.

 ## Section One: Introduction
 ### Principles